maubanel/GMS2-Top-Down-Shooter/setting-up/README.md

 ##### `Step 7.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Now we want the project to be in the same folder as the `.yyp` project filename (in this case Space Rocks).
+Now we want the project to be in the same folder as the `.yyp` project filename (in this case Top-Down-Shooter).
 You then need to set the **name** the exact name of the folder that holds the project.
 So in my case the folder that contained the project was **Documents | GitHub**.
 So I use this as the **Local Path**.
 For the **Name** I use the project folder `Top-Down-Shooter`.
 It has to be spelled EXACTLY the same way as the one that holds the **GameMaker** project.
 This way it will create a git repository in this folder without creating a new folder.

 ![create git repository in project](images/SelectProjetFolder.png)